RidOne-technologies/polkadot-web-identicon/documentation/TUTORIAL.md

 </html>
 ```

+### Run

-The rendered result should look like this
+to run the project type `npx live-server` and the rendered result should look like this

 ![rendered icon usage](assets/usage.png)